 where we have switched to the notation of Squartini and Garlaschelli [2011] in the last step.
 It is worth pointing out that this probability can also be calculated for bipartite networks.
 A bipartite network is a network in which we can divide the nodes in two subsets U, V, and all links exist only between a node in subset U and a node in subset V, but not within either subset.
-By treating all nodes in subset V to have an in-degree larger than zero and an out-degree of zero and all nodes in subset V to have an in-degree of zero and an out-degree larger than zero, we can apply Eq.
+By treating all nodes in subset U to have an in-degree larger than zero and an out-degree of zero and all nodes in subset V to have an in-degree of zero and an out-degree larger than zero, we can apply Eq.
 (4.12) in a straightforward manner.
-Let's denote the nodes in subset V with the index V and the nodes in subset V with the index V with the index V and the nodes in subset V with the index V and the nodes is
+Let's denote the nodes in subset U with the index i and the nodes in subset V with the index $\alpha$ , then the probability to find a link between these nodes is